Dexilant is an oral tablet made up of a proton pump inhibitor drug called dexlansoprazole. We carry this medication in 30 mg and 60 mg.

 Dexlansoprazole helps these conditions and their symptoms by decreasing the amount of acid that is produced by your stomach.
 Acid is the leading cause of most of the symptoms listed.

-Only take this medication the way that your doctor has directed you too.
+Only take this medication the way that your doctor has directed you to.
 Taking the incorrect dose can lead to unwanted side effects, ineffectiveness, or adverse interactions.

-You may take this medication with or without food but you must swallow the tablet whole; do not crush, chew or break it open.
-An exception to break the tablet can be made if you cannot swallow pills; in that case, you may break open the tablet and sprinkle the medication into a spoonful of apple sauce.
+You may take this medication with or without food, but you must swallow the tablet whole; do not crush, chew or break it open.
+An exception to breaking the tablet can be made if you cannot swallow pills; in that case, you may break open the tablet and sprinkle the medication into a spoonful of apple sauce.

 Use all of your medication prescribed, even if the condition clears up before you have finished the full amount.

 Store at room temperature, away from heat and moisture.

 This medication can sometimes cause kidney problems and can create or worsen symptoms of lupus.
 Heart burn can sometimes mimic early symptoms of a heart attack.
 Keep an eye out for signs of kidney problems, lupus, and a heart attack.

 You may be more at risk for breaking bones if you take Dexilant for a prolonged time or more than once per day.

 Go over all the ingredients found in Dexilant with your doctor to make sure you are not allergic to any of its contents.
 You may want to avoid this product if you are on any medications containing rilpivirine.

 Dexilant is not expected to harm an unborn baby; tell your doctor if you are pregnant or plan on becoming pregnant.
 It may not be safe for a mother to breastfeed while on Dexilant.